-Although oil-based primers can be difficult to work with and require really good ventilation plus a respirator, they are almost guaranteed to get the job done.
+Although oil-based primers can be challenging to work with and require excellent ventilation and a respirator, they are almost guaranteed to do the job.

-When a surface is prepped correctly, an OB primer will adhere to it and provide a bonding medium for your topcoat.
+When a surface is prepped correctly, an OB primer will adhere to it, providing a bonding medium for your topcoat.

 Whether you are painting metal, wood, laminate, or other hard-to-paint surfaces.

-Good prep and a good OB primer will get you the results you need.
+Good prep and a good OB primer will get you the desired results.

 Is oil-based primer better?

-Ob primers have a volatile smell and can cause dizziness, nausea, headaches, skin irritation, and vomiting just to name a few symptoms.
+Ob primers have a volatile smell and can cause dizziness, nausea, headaches, skin irritation, and vomiting, to name a few symptoms.

 Always make sure you are working in a well-ventilated area and are wearing the proper face mask that is made to filter fumes.